Sunday, July 30, 2017

 Below: Palujanskas house in Čelkiai, Lithuania, in June 2017.
 Photo by Osvaldas Guokas.

-Osvaldas said that the Palijanskas family left this house when the Communists came to Čelkiai.
-After they left, it was the property of the community, then an Aleksandravičius owned it followed by a Radaukas.
+Osvaldas said that the Palujanskas* family left this house when the Communists came to Čelkiai.
+After they left, it was the property of the community, then an Aleksandravičius owned it followed by a Radauskas.
 Today this house is empty, but is the property of Osvaldas' uncle Stanislovas Guokas and his wife Aldona Kanišauskaitė Guokienė.

 © Amanda Pape - 2017 - click here to e-mail me.